ncatlab/nlab-content/pages/7/8/2/7/27287/content.md

 ## Idea

 The _Bi-Yang-Mills equations_ (or _Bi-YM equations_) arise from a generalization of the Yang-Mills action functional, so that the curvature is replaced by its adjoint derivative.
 While a vanishing curvature gives a flat connection, its vanishing adjoint derivative gives a Yang-Mills connection.
-Hence by switching to local extrema, Bi-Yang-Mills connections are to Yang-Mills connections what these are to flat connections.
+Hence by only requiring local extrema, Bi-Yang-Mills connections are to Yang-Mills connections what these are to flat connections.
+While Yang-Mills connections can be seen as a non-linear generalization of [[harmonic maps]], Bi-Yang-Mills connections can be seen as a non-linear generalization of biharmonic maps.

 ## Bi-Yang-Mills action functional